webrecorder/kubecaptures-backend/README.md

 The system uses Helm to deploy to a Kubernetes cluster.
 All of the cluster config settings are set it config.yaml

-1. Copy `config.sample.yaml` -> `config.yaml`
+1. Copy `config.sample.yaml` -> `config.yaml`.

-2. Fill in the details of credentials
+2. Fill in the details of credentials.

+3. Before first run, create the `browsers` namespace by running `kubectl create namespace browsers`.

 3. To start, run `helm install perma permafact -f ./config.yaml` to the currently configured Kubernetes cluster.

-4. To stop the cluster, run `helm uninsall perma permafact`
+4. To stop the cluster, run `helm uninsall perma permafact`.

 ### Ingress Option